phitter-hub/docs-phitter-kernel/docs/documentation/fit/discrete/discrete-results.md

 ## Additional Notes

 -   The default discrete fitting process includes the Chi-Square test and the Kolmogorov-Smirnov test.
 The Anderson-Darling test is part of the code interface but may be unsupported for certain discrete distributions.
--   If fitting fails or if no distributions pass the set criteria, the outputs for certain methods or properties (such as `df_sorted_distributions_sse` or `best_distribution`) might be empty or raise exceptions.
+-   If fitting fails or if no distributions pass the set criteria, the outputs for certain methods or properties (such as `df_sorted_distributions` or `best_distribution`) might be empty or raise exceptions.

 **Example Usage in a Discrete Setting**